HfMT-ZM4/symbolist-electron/readme.md

 ### Interface Components

 The `symbolist` graphic editor provides a set of basic tools for creating scores using the defined symbols and containers:
-* `document view`: the top level view of the applicaiton window.
+* `document view`: the top level view of the application window.
 * `menu bar`: the menu bar at the top of the screen or window, which provides access to various application functions.
 * `palette`: a set of buttons on in the side bar of the program which display icons of the `symbols` that have been defined for the current selected `container`.
-* `tools`: (not yet implemented in the current version) a set of interactive tools that provide ways of creating new symbols, and applying transformations to exsisting elements (e.g. alignment of mulitple objects, or setting distributing objects, etc.)
+* `tools`: (not yet implemented in the current version) a set of interactive tools that provide ways of creating new symbols, and applying transformations to existing elements (e.g. alignment of multiple objects, or setting distributing objects, etc.)
-* `inspector`: a contextual menu for editing the semantic data of an object, which is then mapped to the graphic representatation.
+* `inspector`: a contextual menu for editing the semantic data of an object, which is then mapped to the graphic representation.

 On entering the application, the editor loads an configuration fie from the default load folder, or you can load a new config file after loading.
+The config file sets the top-level page setup and palette options.

+[ more details here ]

 ## JSON
 Data is stored in JSON format.